Phase Optimization for Massive IRS-aided Two-way Relay Network: Proposed methods of optimizing the IRS PS

 \section{Proposed methods of optimizing the IRS PS}

-According to (\ref{rate}), due to the fact that PS has a significant impact on the performance of proposed IRS-aided TW-DFR network.
-In this section, we mainly focus on PS optimization.
-In the first time slot, three high-performance methods, namely Max-RPS-EVD, Max-Min-R and Max-SR-GPI, are proposed to optimize PS in order to achieve an improved rate performance.
-In the second time slot, the system model in Fig.~1 can reduce to a typical three-point IRS-aided network, which may be addressed similar to \cite{Joint-Beamforming2021}.
+In (\ref{rate}), PS has a significant impact on the performance of proposed IRS-aided TW-DFR network.
+In this section, we focus on PS optimization.
+In the first time slot, three high-performance methods, namely Max-RPS-EVD, Max-Min-R and Max-SR-GPI, are proposed to optimize PS in order to achieve an improved sum rate performance.
+In the second time slot, the system model in Fig.~1 can reduce to a typical three-point IRS-aided network, which may be addressed similarly to \cite{Joint-Beamforming2021}.